dylanjcastillo/twitter-sentiment-tracker/README.md

 - Processed tweets are store in a **SQlite3** database
 - Two additional **services** for getting, processing, and assigning sentiment to tweets

-# How to add accounts to track
+# How to Add Accounts to Track

 If you want to build your own app to track sentiment toward a specific set of accounts, there are things three you'll need to do first: set the required environment variables, define which accounts you want to track, and provide the model's artifacts.

-## Set environment variables
+## Set Environment Variables

 Start by setting up a [Twitter Developer account](https://developer.twitter.com/en), create an App, and generate consumer keys for your App.
 In case you're wondering, this is entirely free.
 You just need to fill out some questions.